Invasive Plant Disposal

 - Periwinkle Vinca major, V. minor

-Please take your high risk species, such as Knotweed and Giant Hogweed, to Hartland landfill.
+Please take your high risk species, such as Knotweed and Lesser Celandine, to Hartland Landfill.
 See above for details.

 Saanich Garden Recycling location:

 - Saanich Public Works Yard 1040 McKenzie Ave